-aka Dance Mama, is a London-based dance entrepreneur and advocate.
+aka Dance Mama, is a London-based dance entrepreneur, advocate and TEDx Speaker.
 She is Founder of dancemama.org - a community and platform profiling significant parents in dance and the arts.
-Lucy has dove-tailed her own work with holding key positions in learning and participation over the last 18 years.
+Lucy has dove-tailed her own work with holding key positions in learning and participation over the last 20 years.
 These include: Dance Artist in Residence for DanceXchange (2004), Manager for London Contemporary Dance School, The Place, Centre for Advanced Training (2005-11), Expert Panel member of the DFE Music and Dance Scheme representing the National Dance CATs (2007-2010), Vice-Chair of Royal Borough of Kensington & Chelsea Arts Grants Panel (2006-2009), Learning & Participation Manager, Rambert (2014-16), Chair of the Board of Trustees Dance Woking (2014-16) , Head of Learning and Participation, Rambert (2016-18), Project Manager, Chance to Dance, Royal Opera House (2019-2020) and Lecturer and Mentor, DDP, ISTD (2021-).

 As an independent specialist she has taught over 19,000 people across the UK and has engaged with a wide variety of dance and arts organisations in many other capacities; consultant, management, choreography, and presenting/public speaking.
 She is Ambassador for the Parents in Performing Arts Campaign and Secretariat to the Scientific Advisory Board of the Active Pregnancy Foundation.
 She has an Honourable Mention as a Nominee of the inaugural AWA Dance Woman in Dance Award 2021, the same year she Dance Mama Live achieved ACE funding, and founded a UK network and co-founded an International network for people who work with the parent in dance population.
 Lucy commenced her PhD at Christ Church Canterbury University researching pre and postnatal professional dancers, becoming a Nominee for AWA Woman in Dance Leadership Award and delivering her TEDx talk at TEDx Frensham, and shortlisted for One Dance UK's Change Maker Award 2022.